umr-lops/cci-seastate-pum/production.md

 | SENTINEL-6A-F08 |            | 28 619              | 28 349              | 28 349               | 28 349      |
 ```

+### Processing issues

 Some issues noted during data verification:

+- some ERS-1 / ERS-2 (REAPER) files contain anomalous measurement times (out of
+  the orbit time frame) while realistic.
+They were found associated with
+  zero-value latitude and longitude.
 - ERS-1 / ERS-2 (REAPER) : some zero-value SWH should be flagged out (probably fill value)
 - fill value for ERS-1 / ERS-2 L2P lat/lon is 2147483647. instead of 1e20
+- Data processed with WHALES at TUM (Jason-1, Jason-2, part of Jason-3) were
+  edited wrt a coarse land mask, leading to less data close to coastal areas.
+  They should be reprocessed in CCI Sea State version 5.
+- Some TUM processed data (Jason-3D) containing zero-value lat and/or lon for
+  some measurements.
+They have to be edited from WHALES files.
+FIXED.

 [^footnote1]: Part of the retracking wasn't done, or some files generate errors.
 To be fixed.
 [^footnote2]: Some files need to be reprocessed, they're just missing.
 To be fixed.
-[^footnote3]: 6 SGDR files corrupted at provider; 1 SGDR generates dummy times when retracked (to be investigated).
+[^footnote3]: 6 SARAL SGDR files corrupted at provider; 1 SGDR generates dummy times when retracked (to be investigated).
+[^footnote4]: 4 Jason-1 SGDR containing only one second of data were removed.
+[^footnote5]: 3 Jason-3 version D WHALES products (processed by TUM) were dropped as they had invalid (zero) lat and/or lon.